This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 - Change your workout time

-Also, if you’re trying to prevent leaking out to a certain direction, focus your efforts on that side.
+Also, if you’re trying to prevent leaking out in a certain direction, focus your efforts on that side.
 Maybe there’s a bedroom on one side of your gym that should stay free of any noise.
-If that’s the case, you can focus on that wall and leave the other ones alone to save time, money and effort.
+If that’s the case, you can focus on that wall and leave the other ones alone to save time, money, and effort.

 Want to make your gym louder?
 Check out this post on home gym sound systems.

 How can I make my treadmill quieter?

 There are a few things you can do;